rzhilkibaev/cfgen/README.md

 branch = {{ current_branch }}
 ```
 Run `$ cfgen build.cfg`
-The tool will evaluate contents of `build.cfg.metaconfig` and then write `build.cfg` using `build.cfg.template` as a template.
+The tool will evaluate contents of `build.cfg.metaconfig` executing `git rev-parse --abbrev-ref HEAD` in the system shell and then write `build.cfg` using `build.cfg.template` as a template.
 These files can be commited into git so you need to create them only once.

 # Installation
 ```